Board support package

-In embedded systems, a board support package (BSP) is the layer of software containing hardware-specific boot firmware and device drivers and other routines that allow a given embedded operating system, for example a real-time operating system (RTOS), to function in a given hardware environment (a motherboard), integrated with the embedded operating system.
+In embedded systems, a board support package (BSP) is the layer of software containing hardware-specific routines, such as boot loaders, device drivers, and sometimes kernels, that allow a given embedded operating system (often a real-time operating system) to function in a given hardware environment (a motherboard).
+The board support package is usually provided by the SoC manufacturer (such as Qualcomm), and may be modified by the OEM.

 Software

 Third-party hardware developers who wish to support a given embedded operating system must create a BSP that allows that embedded operating system to run on their platform.
-In most cases, the embedded operating system image and software license, the BSP containing it, and the hardware are bundled together by the hardware vendor.
+In most cases, the embedded operating system image—containing the BSP, software license, and hardware support—is bundled together by the hardware vendor.

 BSPs are typically customizable, allowing the user to specify which drivers and routines should be included in the build based on their selection of hardware and software options.
 For instance, a particular single-board computer might be paired with several peripheral chips; in that case the BSP might include drivers for peripheral chips supported; when building the BSP image the user would specify which peripheral drivers to include based on their choice of hardware.

 Some suppliers also provide a root file system, a toolchain for building programs to run on the embedded system, and utilities to configure the device (while running) along with the BSP.
 Many embedded operating system providers provide template BSP's, developer assistance, and test suites to aid BSP developers to set up an embedded operating system on a new hardware platform.